MisterY/it-knowledge-base-site/index.md

 # IT Knowledge Base

 This is my IT knowledge base web site.
-It is in the process of content migration from the [original site](https://sites.google.com/site/alensit/).
+It is in the process of content migration from the [old site](https://sites.google.com/site/alensit/).

 Browse through the navigation bar at the left or use the search below.